Extended Producer Responsibility for packaging (EPR)

 Producer registration

-In 2025, producers will have to register twice – by 1 April for 2025 and then by 1 October for 2026.
-From then on, registration will be annual by 1 October.
+- Registration is required annually by 1 October.
 Registration can either be direct with the relevant environmental Agency (EA, SEPA, NRW or NIEA) or with a Compliance Scheme (CS).

-The EPR regulations give the Agencies greater powers than under the previous regulations to take enforcement action against producers who do not submit their data by the statutory deadlines.
-This can take the form of Enforcement Undertakings or more likely, a Variable Penalty.
+- The EPR regulations give the Agencies greater powers than under the previous regulations to take enforcement action against producers who do not submit their data by the statutory deadlines.
+This will be through Civil Sanctions and can take the form of Enforcement Undertakings or more likely, a Variable Penalty.

 Producer data reporting